Version 2.0 11th January 2019

 We are registered in England and Wales and our registered address is at

-We have notified the Information Commissioner’s Office that we process personal data (reference [insert z number]).
+We have notified the Information Commissioner’s Office that we process personal data (reference ZA757898).

 When you visit our website and/or participate (including commenting on our blog posts) we may collect, process and store the following data about you:

-– information that you provide to us in other correspondence, such as by email or in letters;
+– information that you provide to us in other correspondence, such as by email or in letters which may include personal data relating to your health.

 – details of your visits to our website, including the website that you visited us from and the website that you proceed to from our website; as well as how often you use our website and the types of discussions you participate or are interested in; and/or